Departmental Travel Awards

-Genome Sciences Travel Award Winners
+Genome Sciences Travel Award

 In our first application cycle, the Department has funded travel awards to 3 graduate students – Melissa Chiasson, Claudia Espinoza and Colby Samstag – and one postdoc, Jed Carlson.
 The awards are funded by income to the Department from endowments established by Genome Sciences faculty and are to encourage professional development.